tam3ourine/Capstone_Airbnb/capstone_template/README.md

 ### Methodology

 The dataset will be analyzed in 3 Sprints.
-With an initial exploratorat analysis.
+With an initial exploratory analysis.
 A pre-processing with feature engineering.
-Machine learning models will also be used.
+Machine learning models, such as linear regression will also be used to predict listing price and offer recommendation of best-fit price.

 ### Organization